-Since NGC~5394 and the Antennae Galaxies show active star formation throughout the region where CO and H\emissiontype{I} is detected (see, H$\alpha$, FUV, 24 $\mu$m and 8 $\mu$m images in Paper I) even in early or mid stage of interaction, these galaxies experience strong UV photo dissociation.
-Nevertheless high $f_{\mathrm{mol}}$ value nearly 1.0 (fully molecules) is achieved.
-According to our model, it is hard to distinguish the cause of high $f_{\mathrm{mol}}$ at low surface density of total gas from high metallicity and high external pressure.
-Therefore, model fitting can not constrain these parameters in these galaxies.
+High $f_{\mathrm{mol}}$ value nearly 1.0 (fully molecules) throughout the region where CO and H\emissiontype{I} are detected (see, H$\alpha$, FUV, 24 $\mu$m and 8 $\mu$m images in Paper I) is observed in NGC 5394 and the Antennae Galaxies.
+Since NGC 5394 and the Antennae Galaxies show active star formation even in early or mid stages of interaction, these galaxies experience strong UV photodissociation.
+According to our model, it is difficult to distinguish the cause of high $f_{\mathrm{mol}}$ from high metallicity and high external pressure as seen in figure \ref{fmolmetallicity} and figure \ref{fmolexpressure}.
+This is the reason the model fitting could not constrain parameters in these galaxies.

-Another explanations can be done for VV~254.
+VV 254 system can be explained in other ways.
 Elmegreen's model assumes that H\emissiontype{I}--H$_{2}$ production and destruction rate is under equilibrium.
-VV~254 undertakes first encounter just 2$\times$10$^{7}$ years ago \citep{Condon93}.
+VV 254 undertakes the first encounter just 2 $\times$ 10$^{7}$ years ago \citep{Condon93}.
 Gravitational disturbance changes the environment of galaxies.
 Although it is enough to produce molecular gas from interstellar gas (this issue will be discussed in section \ref{mechanismfmol}), it may not reach the balanced state of H\emissiontype{I}--H$_{2}$ production and destruction rate.
-Thus, the facts that it is observed large $f_{\mathrm{mol}}$ dispersion at same surface density of total gas and unsuccess of model fitting could be reasonable for VV~254.
-Second possibility is the uncertainty of SFR.
-According to \citet{Kennicutt98}, UV emission, which we used to derive SFR for this pair, traces star formation over time scales of 10$^{8}$ years or longer.
-Therefore, SFR derived from UV traces star formation not only occurred after the collision but also before the collision.
+Thus, the facts that it is observed large $f_{\mathrm{mol}}$ dispersion at a same surface density of total gas and unsuccess in the model fitting could be reasonable for VV 254.
+The second possibility is the uncertainty of SFR.
+According to \citet{Kennicutt98}, UV emission, which we used to derive SFR for this pair, traces star formation over time-scales of 10$^{8}$ years or shorter.
+Therefore, SFR derived from UV emission traces star formation not only occurred after the collision but also before the collision.
 Thus SFR that we used for the fitting should not trace recent UV radiation.
-Moreover, recent Pa$\alpha$ observations imply that star formation in VV~254 is more active than our estimation \citep{Komugi12}.
-The fitting results for UGC~12915 (figure \ref{ugc12915fmolfit}) showed that calculated $f_{\mathrm{mol}}$ tends to have higher value than observationally derived $f_{\mathrm{mol}}$.
-This could be due to underestimate of SFR through FUV emission.
+Moreover, recent Pa$\alpha$ observations imply that star formation in VV 254 is more active than our estimation \citep{Komugi12}.
+The fitting results for UGC 12915 (figure \ref{ugc12915fmolfit}) showed that calculated $f_{\mathrm{mol}}$ tends to have a higher value than observationally derived $f_{\mathrm{mol}}$.
+This could be due to an underestimation of SFR through FUV emission.

-\subsection{the Effects of Different $X_{\mathrm{CO}}$ factor}
+\subsection{The effects of different $X_{\mathrm{CO}}$ factor}